Peliha-ip/Tusk-Carnival/README.md

 - Rhinoceros
 - Hippopotamus
 - Hyena
-- Lion
+- Lion (appear in 4 variants: red-maned, wild, white, and black)
-- Tiger
+- Tiger (appear in 2 variants: wild and white)
-- Leopard
+- Leopard (appear in 2 variants: spotted and black)
 - Walrus
 - Sea lion
 - Hawk